 Begin a new Wixie using portrait orientation or open the Newsletter activity in the General folder of the Templates library..

 Print the newsletters for students to take home, simply post a link to the project URL on Wixie, or export as a PDF and share on your classroom web page.

 Instead of the traditional, what did you do this summer, have students create a picture postcard from one place (even if it is their home or backyard!).
 Then, ask them to write to your class as if they were sending you a postcard.
 Print and deliver the cards or if you are using an online program, post the project URLs on your classroom home page so the class can explore the places students have been.

 Wixie includes several postcard template in the General folder in the Templates library.
 You can also create two pages in Wixie and print as a table tent.
 With a digital tool, you can also create digital postcards that include images and text as well as audio narration.

 Character Education Comics - all tools, comic export

 Many teachers discuss character education issues like bullying right away to start the year off right.
 If you aren't quite ready to hit this topic, you could also focus on comics as a fun way to discuss effective study habits, similar to a social story!

-If you are looking for more even more ideas, browse the Templates tab at the Projects view for other fun ideas like SuperHero ID cards, Wanted Posters, timeline, and more!
+If you are looking for more even more ideas, browse the Templates folder at the teacher or student home page.
+The General folder includes other fun ideas like SuperHero ID cards, Wanted Posters, timeline, and more!